racket/racket/racket/src/cs/README.txt

- * Obtain a sufficiently new Racket implementation, possibly by following the directions in "../README.txt" to build the traditional implemenation of Racket.
+ * Obtain a sufficiently new Racket implementation, possibly by following the directions in "../README.txt" to build the traditional implementation of Racket.
 No extra packages are needed beyond a minimal Racket build.

  * Set the current directory to a "ChezScheme" directory --- either a